 - 1. Outline the extent of the tray on the cast with a pencil.
 The tray must include all teeth and tissues that will be involved in the removable partial denture. - 2.
 Adapt one layer of baseplate wax over the tissue surfaces and two layers over the teeth of the cast to serve as a spacer for impression material.
 The wax spacer should be trimmed 2 to 3 mm short of the outline drawn on the diagnostic cast.
 Wax covering the posterior palatal seal area should be removed so that intimate contact of the tray and tissue in this region may serve as an aid in correctly orienting the tray when the impression is made.
-Expose portions of the incisal edges of the central incisors to serve as anterior stops when placing the tray will have a guiding incline that will help position the tray on the anterior stop.
+Expose portions of the incisal edges of the central incisors to serve as anterior stops when placing the tray in the mouth.
+Bevel the wax so that the completed tray has a guiding incline that helps position the tray on the anterior stop.
 Other cast undercuts should be blocked out with wax or modeling compound.
-NOTE: Adapt an additional layer of baseplate wax over the teeth if the impression is to be made in irreversible hydrocolloid.
-This step is not necessary if the choice of impression material is a rubber-base or silicone type of material.

-- 3. Paint the exposed surfaces of the cast that may be contacted by the light-polymerized resin tray material with a model release agent (MRA) to facilitate separation of the polymerized tray from the cast. - 4.
+Note: Adapt an additional layer of baseplate wax over the teeth if the impression is to be made in irreversible hydrocolloid.
+This step is not necessary if the choice of impression material is a rubber-base or silicone type of material. - 3.
+Paint the exposed surfaces of the cast that may be contacted by the light-polymerized resin tray material with a model release agent (MRA) to facilitate separation of the polymerized tray from the cast. - 4.
 Remove the VLC tray material from the light-proof pouch and carefully cut the desired length with a knife or scalpel.
-Adapt the VLC material to the cast and trim it with a knife.
+Adapt the VLC material to the cast, and trim it with a knife.
 Be sure not to thin the material over the teeth or the posterior border area. - 5.
-Attach a handle by molding excess VLC material into the desired shape and blend it into the tray material in the cast.
+Attach a handle by molding excess VLC material into the desired shape, and blend it into the tray material in the cast.
 With some materials, a paper clip or similar wire may be shaped and used to reinforce the handle.
-Alternatively, some manufacturers make prefabricated metal custom tray handles that may be easily adapted.
+Alternatively, some manufacturers make prefabricated metal custom tray handles that may be easily adapted. - 6.
+Place the cast with the adapted tray in the light polymerizing unit and process according to the manufacturer's directions-usually a maximum of 1 minute. - 7.
+Remove the cast from the unit, and gently remove the tray from the cast.
+Peel the softened wax out of the tray while the wax is still warm. - 8.
+Paint the entire impression tray with the manufacturer's air barrier coating material, and return the tray to the unit turnstile for additional polymerizing, tissue side up.